lumotist/backend/README.md

 To see example auth token error responses take a look at [Permissions](https://github.com/lumotist/backend#permissions).

 ### Change Password **(auth token required)**
-Performing a POST request to `/account/change_password` with the users `old_password` and `new_password` will change the users password.
+Performing a PUT request to `/account/change_password` with the users `old_password` and `new_password` will change the users password.

-Example POST request:
+Example PUT request:

 	{
 	    "old_password": "test",